synergycp/scp-bm-pkg-backup/README.md

 ## Restoring from a Backup

 1. Gather up all the files.
-You'll need our [backup-restore.sh](https://install.synergycp.com/bm/scripts/backup-restore.sh) script, the backup.sql.gz file from your backup server, and your synergycp-config-backup.tar.gz config backup file.
+You'll need our [backup-restore.sh](https://install.synergycp.com/bm/scripts/backup-restore.sh) script, the `database.gz` file from your backup server, and your `synergycp-config-backup.tar.gz` config backup file.
 2. Upload all 3 of those files, using the same names above, to any one folder on your new SynergyCP master server.
 Make sure that server is a fresh server with nothing installed and meets all of the [install requirements](https://synergycp.zendesk.com/hc/en-us/articles/115009722328-Installation).
 3. Run the restore script: `bash backup-restore.sh` as the root user on the new server from the directory with those 3 files.
 4. The DHCP & File server running on the main SynergyCP web instance will now be out of date, since new API key